-Capital assets that include land, structures and improvements, equipment and furniture, and vehicles, are reported in the government-wide financial statements.
-Capital assets are defined by the District as assets with an initial cost of more than \$3,000 and an estimated useful life in excess of one year.
+Capital assets that include land, structures and improvements, equipment and furniture, vehicles, and SBITAs, are reported in the government-wide financial statements.
+Capital assets are defined by the District as assets with an initial cost of more than \$3,000 and an estimated useful life in excess of one year with the exception of intangible subscription-based information technology arrangements (SBITAs) for which the threshold is \$10,000.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value at the date of donation.
+SBITA assets are initially measured as the sum of the present value of payments expected to be made during the subscription term, payments associated with the SBITA contract made to the SBITA vendor at the commencement of the subscription term, when applicable, and capitalizable implementation costs, less any SBITA vendor incentives received from the SBITA vendor at the commencement of the SBITA term.
+SBITA assets are amortized in a systematic and rational manner over the shorter of the subscription term or the useful life of the underlying IT assets.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.

-Capital assets are depreciated using the straight-line method over the following estimated useful lives:
+Tangible capital assets are depreciated using the straight-line method over the following estimated useful lives: